Camping in the South

 You don’t want to be stuck in a wet tent.
 Your phone may say that there is only a 10 percent chance of precipitation, but Mother Nature says otherwise, especially if you are camping high in the mountains or in the Florida swamp.

 To protect you from rain or fog, it is better to equip yourself with a waterproof tent.
 Fog settles down at night, which causes morning dew, and it can soak you.
 Waterproof tents not only protect you from getting wet, but also prevent you from getting too cold.
+At the same time, you can keep a portable toilet with you.
 No one wants to experience hypothermia in the middle of nowhere.

 One particular activity that is associated with camping is fishing.
 Camping near a lake, river or any body of water provides a tempting opportunity to capture some fish.
 It is the perfect activity for spending time alone with nature and observing your beautiful surroundings.
 Make sure you have the proper fishing gear for the right kind of environment or a fishing rod that is capable of catching various kinds of fish.